 |Drives on the||left|

-Bahasa Melayu (Malay) is the national language but english is widely spoken.
-Chinese dialects (Cantonese, Mandarin, Hokkien, Hakka, Hainan, Foochow), Tamil, Telugu, Malayalam, Panjabi, Thai, Iban and Kad
+Bahasa Melayu (Malay) is the national language, while English is widely spoken.
+Other languages are come Chinese dialects (Cantonese, Mandarin, Hokkien, Hakka, Hainan, Foochow), Tamil, Telugu, Malayalam, Panjabi, Thai, Iban and Kad

 Malaysia has a tropical climate with warm weather all year around with temperatures ranging from 21C to 32 C. Annual rainfall varies from 2,000mm to 2,500 mm.
 Malaysia has a tropical climate with seasonal monsoons in the northeast from October to February, and southwest from April to October.